joshhighet/multisocks/README.md

 done
 ```

-to test against hidden services, simple replace the cloudflare URL with an onion service.
+to test against hsdir resolutions, simply replace the cloudflare URL with an onion service

-to find some online onion services, go browse around or use the below for starters
+> to find some online onion services, go browse around or use the below for starters

 ```shell
 curl -sL ransomwhat.telemetry.ltd/groups \
 | jq -r '.[].locations[] | select(.available==true) | .slug' \
 | head -n 10
 ```